thooore/SpleeterGUI/README.md

 Feel free to inspect the source code and build for yourself.
 You can also install your own python/tensorflow/ffmpeg/spleeter.

 There can be some bugs with the recombine feature in combination with the auto-naming and codec options.
 If you encounter a bug, you can leave an issue explaining what happened or a pull request if you want to fix it yourself.

+Also huge thanks to the original creator for making such a useful program!